jeffro256/carrot/carrot.md

 The Montgomery curve Curve25519 [[14](https://cr.yp.to/ecdh/curve25519-20060209.pdf)] is used exclusively for the Diffie-Hellman key exchange with the private incoming view key.
 Only a single generator point `B`, where `x = 9`, is used.

 Elements of 𝔾<sub>M</sub> are denoted by `D`, and are serialized as their x-coordinate.
 As is convention for Curve25519, the y coordinate is assumed to be the even value that satisfies the Montgomery curve equation.

-Scalar multiplication is denoted by a space, e.g. <code>D = d B</code>.
-In this specification, we always perform a "full" scalar multiplication on Curve25519 without scalar clamping, a notable difference from typical X25519 implementations.
-Using a clamped scalar multiplication will break completeness of the ECDH for existing pubkeys in addresses for which the private keys can be any element of **F**<sub>*ℓ*</sub>.
+Scalar-point multiplication is denoted by a space, e.g. <code>D = d B</code>.
+In this specification, when we mention scalar-point multiplication, we always mean a "full" scalar multiplication, without "scalar clamping" [[15](https://neilmadden.blog/2020/05/28/whats-the-curve25519-clamping-all-about/)].
+Most implementations of X25519 [[16](https://cr.yp.to/ecdh.html)], an ECDH algorithm on Curve25519, will "clamp" the scalar, treating some bits implicitly as always 0s or always 1s.
+Performing a clamped scalar-point multiplication will break completeness of the ECDH for existing Monero addresses, since the private view key could be any *unclamped* element of **F**<sub>*ℓ*</sub>.
+Scalar clamping of the three least significant bits in X25519 is done to mitigate small subgroup attacks, but since we don't clamp, we must explicitly handle small subgroup attacks elsewhere [[17](https://datatracker.ietf.org/doc/html/rfc2785)].

 #### 3.3.2 Ed25519

-The twisted Edwards curve Ed25519 [[15](https://ed25519.cr.yp.to/ed25519-20110926.pdf)] is used for all other cryptographic operations on FCMP++.
+The twisted Edwards curve Ed25519 [[18](https://ed25519.cr.yp.to/ed25519-20110926.pdf)] is used for all other cryptographic operations on FCMP++.
 The following generators are used:

 |Point|Derivation|Serialized (hex)|
 |-----|----------|----------|